kresil/project-documentation/README.md

     - To compile the document use the shortcut `Shift + F10` or the gutter icon `Run`.

 > [!IMPORTANT]
-> It is advised to not delete the generated auxiliary files, as they can be used in subsequent compilations to speed up
+> It is advised to not delete the generated auxiliary files as they can be used in subsequent compilations to speed up
 > the process.

 ### Compile and build all subprojects

+#### Manually

-To compile and build all pdfs in all subprojects, use the Gradle task `buildAllPdfs` which can be found in the Gradle Menu or by running the following command in the terminal:
+To compile and build all pdfs in all subprojects, use the Gradle task `buildAllPdfs` which can be found in the Gradle Panel or by running the following command in the terminal:

 ```bash
 ./gradlew buildAllPdfs
 ```

+#### Automatically

+A [github action](.github/workflows/compile-all-documents.yaml) is set up to automatically compile and build all pdfs in all subprojects when a `push` is made to the `main` branch of this repository.